-Now as you can see certain areas of the face and part of the neck and body are not perfect white.
+Now as you can see certain areas of the face and part of the neck and body are not perfectly white.

-Since this is made of curves we can use the pen tool for this areas
+Since this is made of curves we can use the pen tool for this area

 a) Deselect the new alpha 1 channel, select the RGB